Hephzibah2/LITA-PROJECT-/README.md

 - Power BI [Download here](www.microsoft.com)
 1. For Data visualisation
 - Github: Portfolio building

+### DATA CLEANING AND PREPARATION
 I performed the following actions

-Data inspection
+1. Data inspection
-Handling missing variables
+2. Handling missing variables
-Data cleaning and formatting
+3. Data cleaning and formatting

+### EXPLORATORY DATA ANALYSIS
+1. What are the total sales for each product?
+2. What is sum of sales for each region?
+3. What are the sales of the company per month?